TickleThePanda/carpe-dm/src/view/adventures/the-vanquished-chapter-4.md

 ### Hall of Salutation

-Any strangers caught by Archons who are not registered will be brought here.
+Any strangers caught by Archons who do not have a Mark of Mydaiel will be brought here.
 They will be cared for carefully, in preparation to meet the Planetar, Mydaiel.
 This is one of the measures taken to prevent a demon invasion.
 The attendants are careful due recent invasions.

 > The Hall of Salutation is a lofty marble building shaped like an
 > obelisk, over 800ft tall.
 Around the building are balconies in an